iTwin/itwinjs-core/docs/overview/App.md

 An example of a service is a program that serves out spatial tiles that it extracts from a specified area of an iModel upon request.

-An iModel service (or app backend) is exposed to clients using by a [gateway](#gateways).
-Client code must be written in TypeScript and must use the gateway to access an iModel service.
+An iModel service or app backend exposes an *interface* that clients can use to make requests.
+An iModel service interface is an [RpcInterface](#rpcinterface).
+Client code must be written in TypeScript and must use an RpcInterface to access the operations in an iModel service.

 ## Interactive Apps

 An interactive app has two parts: a *frontend* containing its UI and a *backend* containing its data-access logic.
 Frontends and backends have very different concerns and must be kept strictly separate.
 They are sometimes bundled together in a single install set or program, and they are sometimes deployed separately to different machines or processes.

-The backend implements services that are used by the frontend.
+The backend implements operations that are used by the frontend.
 Following good design principles, the frontend may call the backend, but not the other way around.

 ### App Backend